Random Group Generator

 Use it to build a more transparent participation routine and reduce perceived bias.

-A repeatable fairness routine
+A repeatable wheel-based fairness routine

 Better than relying on memory, habit, or the same few raised hands every session.